 With an average annual income of 40,000 EUR, you will pay 35,58% (14,235 EUR) in tax, this will leave you 2,147 EUR per month.

 However, there is a big difference between taxes in Canada and Germany.
-In Germany, social contribution and insurances will be deducted together with income taxes, so you don’t need to pay for anything else after receiving your salary.
+In Germany, social contributions and insurance will be deducted together with income taxes, so you don’t need to pay for anything else after receiving your salary.

 For example, health insurance, pension insurance, unemployment insurance, long care insurance all will be paid automatically.
 In Canada, this must be done separately.